-Anaphylaxis, a potentially fatal disorder, is an acute, multisystem syndrome resulting from a sudden release of mast cell- and basophil-derived mediators into circulation.
-Most commonly it results from immunologic reactions to foods, medications and insect stings.
-In humans the heart, vasculature system and lungs are predominately affected during an anaphylactic reaction, and fatalities can result from circulatory collapse and respiratory arrest.
+Anaphylaxis, a potentially fatal disorder, is an acute, multisystem syndrome resulting from a sudden release of mast cell- and basophil-derived mediators into circulation.1 Most commonly it results from immunologic reactions to foods, medications and insect stings.
+In humans the heart, vasculature system and lungs are predominately affected during an anaphylactic reaction, and fatalities can result from circulatory collapse and respiratory arrest.^{1,2}

 Epinephrine is essential for the treatment of anaphylaxis.
 It is recognized as the treatment of choice because the benefits associated with epinephrine are greater than any other available pharmacologic intervention (e.g., antihistamines, bronchodilators, glucocorticoids).
 Specifically, epinephrine is the only agent that prevents and reverses airflow obstruction in the upper and lower respiratory tracts, as well as cardiovascular collapse.
-The therapeutic actions of epinephrine result from $\alpha 1$ , $\beta 1$ and $\beta 2$ adrenergic receptor agonist effects and include increased vasoconstriction ( $\alpha$ 1), increased peripheral vascular resistance ( $\alpha$ 1), decreased mucosal edema ( $\alpha$ 1), increased inotropy ( $\beta$ 1), increased chronotropy ( $\beta$ 1), increased bronchodilation ( $\beta$ 2) and decreased release of mediators of inflammation from mast cells and basophils ( $\beta 2$ ).
+The therapeutic actions of epinephrine result from $\alpha 1$, $\beta 1$ and $\beta 2$ adrenergic receptor agonist effects and include increased vasoconstriction ($\alpha 1$), increased peripheral vascular resistance ($\alpha 1$), decreased mucosal edema ($\alpha 1$), increased inotropy ($\beta 1$), increased chronotropy ($\beta 1$), increased bronchodilation ($\beta 2$) and decreased release of mediators of inflammation from mast cells and basophils ($\beta 2$).3

 In general, pharmacologic treatment of anaphylaxis is based upon extrapolation from therapies utilized in cardiac arrest and asthma, as well as from uncontrolled clinical trials with humans who develop anaphylaxis during insect sting challenges, randomized controlled trials of interventions such as epinephrine in people not experiencing anaphylaxis at the time of administration and animal anaphylaxis models.
 Randomized, placebo-controlled trials that meet current standards have not been performed for any pharmacologic intervention in humans experiencing anaphylaxis.
-Of note, placebo-controlled trials with epinephrine will never be performed, due to ethical considerations in a disorder that can kill within minutes and mandates prompt epinephrine administration.
+Of note, placebo-controlled trials with epinephrine will never be performed, due to ethical considerations in a disorder that can kill within minutes and mandates prompt epinephrine administration.3

-The epinephrine for anaphylaxis agents (Adrenaclick®, Adrenalin®, Auvi-Q®, EpiPen® and EpiPen Jr®) are all Food and Drug Administration (FDA) approved for the emergency treatment of severe allergic reactions.4-8 Adrenalin® is also FDA-approved for the induction and maintenance of mydriasis during intraocular surgery.
-With the exception of Adrenalin®, all agents are available as single use auto-injectors to be administered as an intramuscular or subcutaneous injection into the anterolateral aspect of the thigh.4-8 Based on clinical trial data, intramuscular administration is preferred as it consistently provides a more rapid increase in the plasma and tissue concentrations of epinephrine.
-These agents are intended for immediate administration in patients with a history of anaphylactic reactions.
+The epinephrine for anaphylaxis agents (Adrenaclick[®], Auvi-Q[®], EpiPen[®] and EpiPen Jr[®]) which are all Food and Drug Administration approved for the emergency treatment of severe allergic reactions.
+All agents are available as single use, auto-injectors to be administered as an intramuscular or subcutaneous injection into the anterolateral aspect of the thigh.4-7 Based on clinical trial data, intramuscular administration is preferred as it consistently provides a more rapid increase in the plasma and tissue concentrations of epinephrine.^{2,8,9} These agents are intended for immediate administration in patients with a history of anaphylactic reactions.
 Furthermore, these agents are designed for emergency supportive therapy and are not intended to substitute immediate medical care.
 In conjunction with the administration of one of these agents, patients should seek the appropriate medical care.
-Differences among the various agents are minimal and include specific packaging and administration requirements.4-8 Auvi-Q® is the first epinephrine auto-injector with audio instructions that directs patients and caregivers through the injection process.
-Adrenalin® is available as a single-use 1 mL vial for injection; the remaining agents are each available as a 0.15 and 0.3 mg injection.4-8 Generic epinephrine for anaphylaxis agents are currently available.
+Differences among the various agents are minimal and include specific packaging and administration requirements.
+Auvi-Q[®] is the first epinephrine auto-injector with audio instructions that directs patients and caregivers through the injection process.4-7 Each agent is available as a 0.15 and 0.3 mg injection.
+Generic epinephrine for anaphylaxis agents are currently available.